PikasXYZ/TAIWAN-DESIGN-EXPO-23-in-NEW-TAIPEI-CITY/README.md

 # TAIWAN-DESIGN-EXPO-23-in-NEW-TAIPEI-CITY
-Data analysis of the psychological test《找找圈內人！》made by TAIWAN DESIGN EXPO '23 in NEW TAIPEI CITY
+The purpose of this repository is to explore the underlying methodology of a web-based psychological test called[《找找圈內人！》](https://event.designexpo.org.tw/) that was developed by the TAIWAN DESIGN EXPO '23, a design exhibition held in New Taipei City.